ariaghora/vnum/README.md

 - This is a reimplementation of numpy ndarray in v-lang by reverse engineering.
+    - I don't know numpy's it's internal mechanism, but I can see it's behavior, so I reimplement it based on its behavior.
-- Correctness first, optimization later
+- Correctness first, optimization later.